 There are several new Teas to try from three different online tea sites in Australia that arrived in the post last week; Elmstock, Teadrop and Tealeaves.
 I will let you know my review over the next few days, once completed.
 From Teadrop, I also purchased a new Teapot to compliment ( for hot water) my Redoute Roses Roy Kirkham Teapot.
 Plus, a ceramic Teapot warmer that we use every morning and so far has been highly effective.

-Lockdowns prevalent across the globe one would assume Tea to be in its element with such a widespread focus on health and well being.
+Lockdowns prevalent across the globe one would assume Tea is in its element with such a widespread focus on health and well being.
 The desire for comfort, variety and flavour in our refreshments is commonplace.
-According to Emma Skidmore in the Pittsburgh Post-Gazette July 18, 2021 Tea in the US has become much more of a hobby in recent times
+According to Emma Skidmore in the Pittsburgh Post-Gazette on July 18, 2021 Tea in the US has become much more of a hobby in recent times

-One of the most significant issues for the Tea business post Covid is that Tea has had significant interruptions to supply in some tea growing areas.
+One of the most significant issues for the Tea business post-Covid is that Tea has had significant interruptions to supply in some tea growing areas.
 There has been a recent surge in shipping container costs plus the lack of available staff for processing at ports and harvesting crops that has created delays and multiple areas of the supply chain are affected by the pandemic.
-In turn other tea products such as Chai may have ingredients lacking or unavailable all together, so that certain tea blends cannot be made.
+In turn, other tea products such as Chai may have ingredients lacking or unavailable altogether, so certain tea blends cannot be made.

 Based on reading a report from Sri Lanka on Australia’s Tea market there is evidence that our perception of Tea has changed too and we are more interested in the authentic story behind a particular brand of tea.
 Younger people see Tea as a sensual wellness drink and natural, earthy flavours are becoming popular and in high demand like ginger, matcha, turmeric and cumin.

 Taking all these aspects together it is not hard to see that we are asking a massive amount of what was once a humble cuppa.
-Once Tea was just made in the family teapot to be enjoyed at breakfast, morning and afternoon tea, or at special occasions when the silver tea set was bought out and the best china Tea cups and saucers used.
+Once Tea was just made in the family teapot to be enjoyed at breakfast, morning and afternoon tea, or at special occasions when the silver tea set was bought out and the best china Teacups and saucers were used.

 Going by the research today, it appears that my cup of tea must taste delicious, with a natural and enticing aroma and will not only refresh me and refocus my mind but boost my immunity and help me relax in troubled times?